pedromessetti/portfolio/README.md

 ![GIF open and close the pong game inside the website](/img/pong-game.gif)

-# Acess the Website
+# :computer: Acess the Website

 ![Image of the website home page](/img/banner-portfolio.png)

-You can acess the website by following this link:
+You can acess the website by clicking on the link below:

 https://pedromessetti.github.io/portfolio/